coli-saar/am-parser/README.md

 ## Quick Guide
 This is a quick guide on how to use our already trained models to make predictions, either for official test data to reproduce our results, or on arbitrary sentences.

-You can find documentation on how to train the parser in the [wiki pages](https://github.com/coli-saar/am-parser/wiki/Train-Parser) (we will update this part of the documentation later in fall 2019 to make it easier for you to train your own models).
+You can find documentation on how to train the parser in the [wiki pages](https://github.com/coli-saar/am-parser/wiki/Train-Parser).

 ### Requirements
 - Python 3.7 up to version 3.7.3